twangss/marbiotrends/README.md

 # Estimating total species abundance trends with spatial synchrony
 This tool is a Bayesian multivariate state-space (MARSS) model that estimates total species abundance over time using spatial synchrony.
 The model sums abundance trends across many populations within a species to calculate a single total abundance.
 Spatial synchrony can estimate trends during unsampled time periods for populations using information from nearby sampled populations.
 Spatial synchrony can also be toggled off.
 Observation error of survey methods are also estimated to inform biodiversity monitoring.
 This tool is intended to be generalizable for most vertebrates, which are usually counted at an annual resolution.
-We demonstrate the practicality this tool in several examples of marine vertebrates.
+We demonstrate the practicality this tool for all pinniped and sea turtle species with adequate data.

 ## File Descriptions
 ### Abundance Data